damianhakert/damianhakert.github.io/source/posts/2016-10-18-gitlab-workflow-an-overview.html.md

 Once you push your changes to a feature-branch, GitLab will identify this change and will prompt you to create a Merge Request (MR).

-Every MR will have a title (something that resumes that implementation) and a description ([Markdown][md-gitlab] supported).
-On the description, you can shortly describe what that MR is doing, mention any related issues and MRs (creating a link between them), and you can also add the [issue closing pattern], which will close that issue(s) once the MR is **merged**.
+Every MR will have a title (something that summarizes that implementation) and a description supported by [Markdown][md-gitlab].
+In the description, you can shortly describe what that MR is doing, mention any related issues and MRs (creating a link between them), and you can also add the [issue closing pattern], which will close that issue(s) once the MR is **merged**.

 For example: